cjboyle/cjboyle.github.io/index.md

 ### AspBehindThings
 **ASP.NET Core Web API 2, C#, PostgreSQL, HTML, Knockout.js, Bootstrap**

 This is a JSON API data provider developed in ASP.NET Core for the space exploration game *Elite: Dangerous*.
-It is designed to be highly queryable, with various base endpoints.
+It is designed to be highly queryable, with various multiple endpoints and many optional query parameters.
 Data is bulk imported daily from [EDDB](https://eddb.io) and monthly from [EDSM](https://www.edsm.net).
-Also included is a basic example search page.
+Also included is a basic engineering materials search page.

 ### Elite Co-Pilot
 **Android, Java**